johnbillion/query-monitor/CONTRIBUTING.md

 ## Setting up Locally

-You can clone this repo and activate it like a normal WordPress plugin.
-If you want to contribute to Query Monitor, you should install the developer dependencies in order to build the assets and run the tests.
+You can clone this repo and activate it like a normal WordPress plugin, but you'll need to install the developer dependencies in order to build the assets and to run the tests.

 ### Prerequisites